 Prescription medications and treatments for nerve pain

-Nerve pain, also called neuropathic pain, from complications of conditions such as diabetes, cancer, HIV or shingles can be long-term and feel like burning, stabbing, shooting, aching or throbbing pain.
+Nerve pain, also called neuropathic pain, neuropathy or peripheral neuropathy can come from complications of conditions such as diabetes, cancer, MS, HIV or shingles.
+It can be long-term and feel like burning, stabbing, shooting, aching or throbbing pain.

-Several types of medication are available for nerve pain.
+Several types of medication and treatments are available for nerve pain symptoms.
 Doctors will make recommendations based on individual symptoms and circumstances.